 You might, however, still need planning permission depending on your circumstances.

-You won’t need planning providing you comply with the following:
+You won’t need planning provided you comply with the following:

 - your Garden Room is located at the back of the house,